kamilburda/batcher/docs/sections/Customization.md

 The dialog will be automatically displayed for most [built-in procedures](#built-in-procedures) when added.

 If a procedure contains a layer/drawable/item option, you may select one of the following:
 * `Current Layer` (default): applies the procedure to the currently processed layer.
+For Batch Convert, an input image usually contains a single layer, which will be considered the current layer.
+In case of multi-layer images, the first layer is considered, or the first selected layer if the stored image file contains information on the selected layers (e.g. XCF or PSD).
 * `Background Layer`: applies the procedure to the layer representing background, inserted via the `Insert background` procedure.
 If there is no such layer, the procedure will have no effect.
 * `Foreground Layer`: applies the procedure to the layer representing foreground, inserted via the `Insert foreground` procedure.
 If there is no such layer, the procedure will have no effect.
 * `All Layers`: applies the procedure to all layers within the currently processed image.
 This option is available usually only for procedures having the `The input drawables` argument.
 Note that a procedure may not work on multiple layers at once and thus may yield an error if this option is chosen.

+If a procedure contains an image option, there is only one option available - `Current Image`, representing the currently processed image.

 ### More Options